What you’ll build

 Add your first templates

-Create templates/index.html
+Create templates/index.html:

-Create templates/single.html
+Create templates/single.html:

-Create templates/page.html
+Create templates/page.html:

-Create templates/archive.html
+Create templates/archive.html:

 The template loader follows a hierarchy to decide which template to use for each URL.
-In block themes those are HTML files, yet the hierarchy logic is the same, with index.php
+In block themes those are HTML files, yet the hierarchy logic is the same, with index.php still a safety net for classics.

 Add feature support and safe enqueues

 Block themes don’t need mountains of code.
-Still, a small functions.php
+Still, a small functions.php helps you register theme support and load scripts the right way.

-Create functions.php
+Create functions.php:

 That’s it: titles, thumbnails, HTML5, logo, and assets.
 Keep JavaScript small and purposeful.